LuisDavidRodriguez/capstone3-beautiful-nasa/README.md

 # Beautiful NASA 😄 by Luis David Rodriguez Valades.

 ## Description
-This application allows you to HIT 3 API's fournished by the NASA, you can retreive information from:
+This application allows you to HIT 3 API's fournished by NASA, you can retreive information from:

 - Astronomy Picture of the Day (APOD)